Adobe-Experience-Cloud/analytics-io-lab/extra-credit/components/README.md

   "componentId": "INSERT_CALCULATED_METRIC_ID_HERE"
 }
 ```
-11. Replace the loginId and componentId values with the ids we obtained earlier.
+12. Replace the loginId and componentId values with the ids we obtained earlier.
-12. Click the `Try it out!` button.
+13. Click the `Execute` button.
-13. Check your result.
+14. Check your result.
 You should have something that looks like the following:
 ```javascript
 {
   "shareId": 149302,